Jinwen-XU/minimalist/simplivre/README.md

 Compared with usual document classes, it has the following features:

+- Several carefully designed styles
 - Native multi-language support: Chinese (simplified and traditional), English, French, German, Italian, Japanese, Portuguese (European and Brazilian), Russian and Spanish
-    > In particular, for simplified Chinese, traditional Chinese and Japanese,
-    > the fonts of the corresponding glyphs can be automatically switched
+    > In particular, for simplified Chinese, traditional Chinese and Japanese, the fonts of the corresponding glyphs can be automatically switched
-- Ready-to-use theorem-like environments, also with multi-language support
+- Ready-to-use theorem-like environments, with clever referencing support
-- Support both the standard and the AMS writing fashion
+- ... and so much more...

 # License